Just overheard near my desk: “Mike, do you want to split a protein bar?” If Mike says ‘yes,’ we can never be friends.

 The thirty-year-old cashier at Safeway near my house has the Superman logo tattooed on the side of his neck, and the only thing running through my mind as he’s ringing up my groceries is that this tattoo is probably what prevented him from landing a cashier’s job at Whole Foods.

 Whenever Anderson Cooper is wearing glasses, you know he’s about to have a very serious discussion about politics.

-Commercials for prescription laxatives to treat prescription opiate-induced constipation are the equivalent of Little Debbie including insulin shots with its packages of zebra cakes.
+Commercials for prescription laxatives to treat prescription opiate-induced constipation are the equivalent of Little Debbie including insulin shots with her zebra cakes.

 I’ll bet that PBS has a very low viewership among Trump supporters.

-The second season of Serial podcast gave the second season of True Detective a run for its money in terms of who can suck more.
+The second season of Serial podcast gave the second season of True Detective a run for its money in terms of which can suck more.

-You know, a little pinch of microcephaly would have done Rihanna a lot of good, actually.
+You know, a pinch of microcephaly might have done Rihanna a lot of good.

 Anyone who says “the exception that proves the rule” doesn’t have the slightest understanding of how science works.